Things to do in and around downtown Rochester

 Things to do near the Eastman Campus

 On the block surrounding Eastman, there is a wide array of restaurants to go to, with options ranging from fast food to upscale.
 Just around the corner of the school is Moe’s Southwest Grill, a Mexican fast-food place, along with Golden Port Dim Sum, which offers all kinds of Asian cuisine.
-You can head down Gibbs Street to Tavern 58, a fancier spot that serves up American food.
-Java’s Café and Spot Coffee are great places to grab coffee with friends, study by yourself, or indulge in a delicious dessert after a concert.
+You can head down Gibbs Street to Java’s Café and Spot Coffee are great places to grab coffee with friends, study by yourself, or indulge in a delicious dessert after a concert.
 Just past Spot is Matthew’s East End Grill, and a few steps beyond Matthew’s is the Little Theatre, one of Rochester’s cultural gems.
 This independent movie theater has five screens, with an artsy, fun atmosphere and a cute cafe.
 It’s also a terrific value: $5 tickets for students or a student membership for $35 that covers admission to twelve films.

 To get to more restaurants and shops, turn right at the corner of East Avenue and Alexander Street.
 From Alexander, you only have to walk a little ways until you are at the beginning of one of Rochester’s most trendy neighborhoods, Park Avenue.
 This meandering, tree-lined street is filled with cafés and restaurants, bakeries, specialty shops, hair salons, a CVS pharmacy, and more.
 It takes a little less than fifteen minutes’ walk to reach the beginning of Park Ave, but once you’re on it, each block has something to offer.
 It’s a pocket of Rochester that warrants many outings.